 In some situations, a simple extraction isn’t possible.
 If wiggling the tooth to widen its socket doesn’t work, or in the event the root is curved, we may have to section the tooth, which means we’ll cut it into smaller sections and remove those one by one.
 If the tooth is broken off at the gum line or is impacted within your gum tissue, we may have to perform a surgical extraction.
 The procedure will be much the same as conventional pulling, but we’ll need to make small incisions in your gums to remove the tooth.
 We’ll close the incisions with dissolving stitches after the tooth is extracted.

 After your extraction, we’ll place a gauze pad in the space left behind to slow any bleeding and protect the tooth’s socket while a blood clot forms.
 You may need to change the gauze a few times before the bleeding stops, and we recommend keeping gauze in place for at least three hours after your procedure.
 We’ll give you a prescription for pain medication to be taken as needed.

-At the Washington Center for Cosmetic Dentistry, we strongly caution against drinking from a straw for at least 24 hours, as this could dislodge the clot and lead to bleeding as well as infections.
+At the Washington Center for Cosmetic Washington Center for Cosmetic Dentistry Family Dentistry, we strongly caution against drinking from a straw for at least 24 hours, as this could dislodge the clot and lead to bleeding as well as infections.
 Smoking and drinking alcohol tend to have similar effects.
 Ice packs can be used to reduce swelling.
 Though we recommend keeping up with your normal at-home dental hygiene practices, you should take extra care to avoid brushing the extraction site for the first few days following the procedure.

 After 24 hours, you may begin using a rinse made of eight ounces warm water and one-eighth teaspoon of salt.
 You should avoid strenuous activity for a couple of days.
 These are general rules, and we may give you more specific instructions to follow.